gabeochoa/prime_pressure/idea.md

 ### Visual Elements

 **View System:**
-- Three distinct views that player switches between with TAB
+- Two distinct views that player switches between with TAB
 - Only one view visible at a time (full screen)
 - Terminal/console aesthetic with monospace font
 - Green text on black background (classic 90s terminal look)

-**Computer View (Left):**
+**Order Screen:**
-- Shows list of active orders
+- Shows list of active orders with numbers (1, 2, 3, etc.)
 - Each order displays: order number, list of items needed
-- Typing matches items in orders (for grabbing)
+- Player selects order by pressing number key (1-9) then ENTER
+- Selected order turns green/highlighted
+- Only one order can be selected at a time
+- Shows which order is currently selected
-- Terminal-style header: "> COMPUTER VIEW"
+- Terminal-style header: "> ORDER SCREEN"
 - Simple text list format

-**Shelf View (Center):**
+- Instructions: "[Press number + ENTER to select order]"

+**Warehouse Screen:**
-- Shows all available items on shelves
+- Shows the currently selected order and its items
+- Displays which items have been selected (marked with ✓ and green color)
-- Grid/list of item names in brackets: [book] [pen] [mug]...
+- Player types item names from the selected order
-- Typing matches items on shelf (for grabbing)
-- Visual feedback when typing matches an item (highlight in green)
-- Terminal-style header: "> SHELF VIEW"

-**Box View (Right):**
-- Shows current box contents
-- Displays capacity: "Box: 3/10"
-- List of packed items: [book] [pen] [mug]
-- Typing matches items in hand/grabbed state (for packing)
+- Items can be collected in any order
+- Each item typed gets marked as selected (turns green in the list)
+- For duplicate items, must type the item name multiple times (once per instance)
+- Visual feedback: selected items show checkmark and green color
-- Terminal-style header: "> BOX VIEW"
+- Terminal-style header: "> WAREHOUSE SCREEN"
+- Shows order number at top: "Selected Order: 1"
+- Instructions: "[Type item names from order]"
+- Match as you type (immediate feedback, no ENTER needed)

 **Typing Buffer (Always Visible):**
 - Fixed position at bottom of screen
 - Shows current typing input: "TYPING: book"
 - Always visible regardless of current view
 - Context-sensitive: typing affects items in current view
-- Green/yellow text for visibility
+- Green/yellow text for normal typing
+- Red text when no possible matches remain
+- Clears when pressing TAB to switch views
+- Press ENTER to manually clear buffer
 - Terminal-style box border

 ### Rendering Approach